kiakeshmiri/process-runner/rfd/0-process-runner.md

 processMap[guId].Status
 ```

-Logs will be a little more ccmplicated since it needs to return stored logs from the time of process start and then stream the rest of logs. the function will run in goroutine and will return a directional channel.
+Logs will be a little more complicated since it needs to return stored logs from the time of process start and then stream the rest of logs. the function will run in goroutine and will return a directional channel.
 The method will reside in domain object.

 ```go
 GetLogsStream(ctx context.Context) <-chan string